-CREDITS Both of the following courses: The Economics of Environmental Resources . .
-829 807 Public Policy .
-Complete 3 credits of additional course work that focus on policy that meets the interests of the student.
-The course must be approved by the student's academic advisor for the specialization.
+- CREDITS 1.
+Both o of the fo ollowing courses: AEC 829 The Economics of Environmental Resources 3 PPL 807 Public Policy 3 2.
+Compl lete 3 credits of additional course work that focus on policy that meets the int erests of the student.
+The course must be approved by the